-"Yeah, whatever."
-Daisuke continued glaring.
+"Yeah, whatever," Daisuke continued glaring as he spoke.
 "So what do you want with me then?"

-"Humor me," Ken said and tapped his chin a bit, seeming pleased with the possibility of screwing with someone's head like the sick, twisted fuck he was.
+"Humor me," Ken said and tapped his chin a bit, seeming pleased with the possibility of messing with someone's head like the sick, twisted fuck that he was.
 "Why do you think you're here?"

 "The usual reason," Daisuke replied and rolled his eyes.
 Guys like Ken were so predictable...
 "I'm a hostage and you're gonna threaten my life to get the others to do your messed up bidding."

-"No," came the Kaiser's simple reply, a small grin on his face.
+"No," came the Kaiser's simple answer as a small grin formed on his face.

-"I said 'no'."
-Ken's voice was thick with sarcasm, his grin widening.
+"I said no," Ken's voice was thick with sarcasm.

 "As fun as that sounds, no." Ken chuckled and took off his gloves, picking at his nails in mock boredom.
 Daisuke narrowed his eyes at the obvious insult and sat down on the edge of the bed, a long sigh escaping his lips.
 What else did evil guys do with their prisoners?
 He said ransom was out, which made him pretty happy actually.
 Torture was also out, which made him even happier.
 So... all that was left was...

 "No!"
-Daisuke suddenly yelled and pointed his right index finger accusingly at the screen, making sure to avoid using the left hand much.
+Daisuke suddenly yelled and pointed accusingly at the screen, making sure to avoid using his left hand much.
 "Don't even think about it you sicko!"
-When Ken simply raised an eyebrow in question and appeared to not understand what he was going on about, he continued.
-"You keep your sick sexual fantasies away from me!"
+When Ken simply raised an eyebrow in question and appeared to not understand what he was going on about, Daisuke continued, "You keep your sick, sexual fantasies away from me!"

-Ken was silent for a few moments as an awkward silence thickened the air between them, even through the electronic screen.
+Ken was silent for a few moments as an awkward silence thickened the air between them even through the electronic screen.
 His eyebrows raised a little, and then he groaned loudly.
-By the time Daisuke had crossed his arms in annoyance, Ken had removed his glasses to slump his forehead down into his right hand.
-"Don't be such a moron," The Kaiser sighed and rubbed his forehead in frustration.
-"What kind of messed up movies do you watch at home?"
+By the time Daisuke had crossed his arms in annoyance, Ken had removed his glasses and slumped his forehead down into his hand.
+"Don't be such a moron," the Kaiser sighed in frustration.
+"What kind of movies do you watch at home?"